Telesat (TSAT) Set to Announce Earnings on Friday

-Telesat (NASDAQ:TSAT – Get Rating) is set to release its earnings data before the market opens on Friday, May 6th.
-Persons interested in listening to the company’s earnings conference call can do so using this link.
+Telesat (NASDAQ:TSAT – Get Rating) is set to issue its quarterly earnings data before the market opens on Friday, May 6th.
+Parties that are interested in registering for the company’s conference call can do so using this link.

 Telesat Corporation, a satellite operator, provides mission-critical communications solutions to broadcast, enterprise, and consulting customers worldwide.
 The company’s satellite-based services allow direct-to-home (DTH) service providers to deliver television programming, audio, and information channels directly to customers’ homes; and enables broadcasters, cable networks, and DTH service providers to transmit television programming services.